ClayAucoin/codex-lv2-may-2025/guides/week1-git/lesson-5-unix-sheet-basics-creating-files/unix-shell-basics-creating-files-lv1.md

 ---

-### ✅ Practice Activity

-1. In your `writing` folder:

-   * Create a directory called `drafts`
-   * Inside it, make a nested structure `2025/spring/notes` using `mkdir -p`
-2. Try creating a directory with a space (on purpose) and see what happens.
-3. Try using a name that starts with a dash (e.g. `mkdir -badname`) and note the result.

----

 ### 📝 Reflection Questions

 * What are the pros and cons of using a GUI vs. the terminal to create folders?